MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Can I test a site in Microsoft Edge while it is configured to open IE mode in the Enterprise Mode Site List?

 Yes, while you are modernizing your legacy sites, you can test IE mode sites on Microsoft Edge.
-To accomplish this, you can run Microsoft Edge with the `--ie-mode-test` command line flag.
+To test these sites, can run Microsoft Edge with the `--ie-mode-test` command-line flag.
 Make sure that there are no other Microsoft Edge instances running.
 Then select **Settings and more** (the ellipses icon) ... **> More Tools > Open sites in Edge mode**.

 ### My application requires transferring POST data between IE mode and Microsoft Edge.
 Is this supported?